joelhans/netdata-tutorial/part-06.md

 A major difference between these two types of plugins is that external plugins depends on plugins.d - the Netdata internal plugin that collects metrics from external processes.

+## Auto-detection

+Auto-detection is one of the built-in features that allows Netdata detect and collect metrics of new or available services with zero configurations.

+For Netdata to collect metrics from a service after it is already installed, you have to ensure you meet the requirements of the specific service.
+After which you restart the `netdata.service`.

 ## Enable or disable internal plugins

 You can enable or disable plugins in the [plugin] section of `netdata.conf`.